 The PDNA assessed the impact of the floods and defined a strategy for recovery, including financial implications and the restoration of services, the complete rehabilitation and reconstruction of infrastructure, livelihoods and the economy, while ensuring future flood resilience.

 - The January 2015 seasonal rainfall was the highest on record for Malawi, and caused significant flooding primarily in the Southern Region, which affected 1,150,000 people, displaced 336,000 and killed 104.
-Based on the PDNA financially supported by ACP-EU NDRR program, estimates of damage and losses amount to US$335 million (equivalent to approximately 5.0 percent of GDP) and recovery and reconstruction needs to US$495 million.
+Based on the PDNA financially supported by ACP-EU NDRR program, estimates of damage and losses was estimated at US$335 million (equivalent to approximately 5 percent of GDP) and recovery and reconstruction needs at US$495 million.

 - Improved risk information through community mapping exercises, including mapping nearly 450 residential areas and collecting more than 15,000 waypoints in Nsanje alone.

 - The PDNA has helped to leverage a World Bank funded US$ 80 million Flood Emergency Recovery Project, a multi-sectoral project, which addresses both short, medium, and long term interventions.
 Its objective is to sustainably restore agricultural livelihoods, reconstruct critical public infrastructure to improved standards in the flood-affected districts, and improve the Government of Malawi’s disaster response and recovery capacities.

 Partnerships and Coordination

-The Government of Malawi with the joint support of the EU, UNDP and the World Bank leads the implementation of the PDNA.
+The Government of Malawi with the joint support of the EU, UNDP and the World Bank led the implementation of the PDNA.

 The PDNA mission was coordinated by the World Bank country office in Lilongwe, Malawi to ensure that activities were well connected and linked to priorities identified in the Country Partnership Strategy (CPS) and investment operations.